Bharat Mobility Expo 2024: Tata Curvv Exterior Detailed In 5 Images | CarDekho.com

 Alloy Wheels

-The model on display was fitted with these stylish 18-inch alloy wheels with a petal-like design.
-We do hope these make it onto the final model.
+The model on display was fitted with stylish 18-inch alloy wheels with a petal-like design, which we hope make it onto the final model.
 The cladding around the wheel arches has a glossy black finish for a more premium and sporty appeal.

 Rear

-The back of this SUV-coupe feels tall and the bootlid sits a lot higher than the bonnet, which is likely to maximise the luggage space (422 litres claimed), Its key styling detail here are the wraparound and connected LED taillights.
-The tall bumper – having a faux skid plate with silver finish at the bottom – can be seen mimicking the split-headlight setup, which is replaced by the reflectors and reversing lamps here.
+The back of this SUV-coupe feels tall and the boot lid sits a lot higher than the bonnet, which is likely to maximise the luggage space (422 litres claimed).
+Its key styling detail here are the wraparound and connected LED taillights.
+The tall bumper – having a faux skid plate with silver finish at the bottom – mimics the split-headlight setup, which is replaced by the reflectors and reversing lamps here.

 When Will It Go On Sale?